ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 layers (if present), the lake body, and the soil and bedrock, using the ground heat flux *G* as a top boundary condition.
-Snow, soil, and bedrock models generally follow the formulations for non-vegetated surfaces (Chapter 6), with modifications described below.
+Snow, soil, and bedrock models generally follow the formulations for non-vegetated surfaces (Chapter :numref:`rst_Soil and Snow Temperatures`), with modifications described below.

 .. _Vertical Discretization Lake: